Wandering Jew: United States

 In the first two novels of science fiction author Dan Simmons' Hyperion Cantos (1989-1997), a central character is referred to as the Wandering Jew as he roams the galaxy in search of a cure for his daughter's illness.
 In his later novel Ilium (2003), a woman who is addressed as the Wandering Jew also plays a pivotal role, acting as witness and last remaining Jew during a period where all other Jewish people have been locked away.

 The Wandering Jew encounters a returned Christ in Deborah Grabien's 1990 novel Plainsong.

 21st century

-Brazil

-Brazilian writer Glauco Ortolano in his 2000 novel Domingos Vera Cruz: Memorias de um Antropofago Lisboense no Brasil uses the theme of the Wandering Jew for its main character, Domingos Vera Cruz, who flees to Brazil in one of the first Portuguese expeditions to the New World after murdering his wife's lover in Portugal.
-In order to avoid eternal damnation, he must fully repent of his crime.
-The book of memoirs Domingos dictates in the 21st century to an anonymous transcriber narrates his own saga throughout 500 years of Brazilian history.
-At the end, Domingos indicates he is finally giving in as he senses the arrival of the Son of Man.

 Ireland

 Local history and legends have made reference to The Wandering Jew having haunted an abandoned watermill on the edge of Dunleer town.

 United Kingdom

 English writer Stephen Gallagher uses the Wandering Jew as a theme in his 2007 novel The Kingdom of Bones.
 The Wandering Jew is a character, a theater manager and actor, who turned away from God and toward depravity in exchange for long life and prosperity.
 He must find another person to take on the persona of the wanderer before his life ends or risk eternal damnation.
 He eventually does find a substitute in his protégé, Louise.
 The novel revolves around another character's quest to find her and save her from her assumed damnation.

 Sarah Perry's 2018 novel Melmoth is part-inspired by the Wandering Jew and makes several references to the legend in discussing the origin of its titular character.

 J. G. Ballard's short story "The Lost Leonardo" features the Wandering Jew as a mysterious art thief.

+The fate of Maglor, the last surviving son of Fëanor, in J.R.R.
+Tolkien's The Silmarillion, has been inspired by the legend of the Wandering Jew: as Maglor is an elf and hence immortal, and banned ever returning to the Undying Lands, he is doomed to wander the Earth until Dagor Dagorath comes.